 Christina is currently serving US Math Recovery Council® as Executive Director.
 Most recently she served the organization as the Professional Development Director.
 As a part of the Math Recovery® community for the past 11 years she has witnessed the work of Math Recovery® as a course participant, Board of Director member, consultant, and a team member for the past four years.
 Christina’s certifications include AVMR Champion, MRIS, MR Leader, and SNAP Facilitator.
 Prior to her position at the Council Christina was an elementary education teacher and a mathematics coach at the building and district levels.

 Christina has a B.A. degree in Elementary Education from Augustana College and her Master degree in Educational Administration from the University of South Dakota.
-She is currently a Ph.D. candidate for ABD Curriculum & Instruction with emphasis in Math Education at the University of Minnesota.Email Christina
+She is currently a Ph.D. candidate in Curriculum & Instruction with an emphasis in Math Education at the University of Minnesota.Email Christina